yig/GMU-CS425/README.md

 * 2022-09-07: Checkpoint 5: Graphics manager.
 Also mentioned `sokol_time` in the main loop discussion and std::async for background resource loading.
 * 2022-09-07: Mentioned `soloud_wav.h` header.
 Fixed an anachronism that mentioned the sound manager in detail while describing the resource manager.
 * 2022-09-07: Showed an example of `std::filesystem::path` /.
 Fixed typos in graphics manager.
+* 2022-09-08: A fix for transparent pixels when not depth sorting.